information-sharing-networks/signalsd/app/internal/ui/README.md

 **No database or secret configuration required** - the UI calls the signalsd API for all data operations.

 ## Integrated mode
-the integrated UI is built into the signalsd binary and can be run with `signalsd --mode all` or `signalsd --mode ui`.
+the integrated UI is built into the signalsd binary and can be run with `signalsd --mode all`.
 No additional configuration is required.

 Note the UI was created as an example of how a third party UI could be built on top of the signalsd API.
-It does not integrated directly with the signalsd http server - all communication is via the public API.
+It does not integrate directly with the signalsd http server - all communication is via the public API.

 # Auth
 All authentication and authorization is handled by the signalsd API.